practicalli/spacemacs/source-control/magit/forge.md

 ## Create an issue
-`c i` to create a new issue on the current repository.
+`@ c i` to create a new issue on the current repository.

 ![Spacemacs Magit Forge - create issue post](/images/spacemacs-magit-forge-create-issue-post.png)